flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

 The link follows the the following syntax: http://www.hoppie.nl/acars/system/callsign.html?network=<NETWORK>&callsign=<CALLSIGN>

-<NETWORK> needs to be set as IVAO or VATSIM, depending on the used network.
+&lt;NETWORK&gt; needs to be set as IVAO or VATSIM, depending on the used network.
-<CALLSIGN> is the used callsign of the A32NX in the Hoppie network.
+&lt;CALLSIGN&gt; is the used callsign of the A32NX in the Hoppie network.
 It is the same as the callsign on the init-page of the MCDU.